Object whose values are action creator functions.

 dispatching function, we must distinguish the base store creator,

-exported from the Redux package, from
+createStore(reducer, preloadedState) exported from the Redux package, from

 store creators that are returned from the store enhancers.

-The Task interface specifies the result of running a Saga using fork
+The Task interface specifies the result of running a Saga using fork,

-middleware.run
+middleware.run or runSaga.

 The dispatch method as modified by React-Thunk; overloaded so that you can dispatch:

-returns the thunk's return valueAn Action type which accepts any other properties.
+dispatch() returns the action itselfdispatch() returns the thunk's return valueAn Action type which accepts any other properties.

-This is mainly for the use of the Reducer
+This is mainly for the use of the Reducer type.

-itself to prevent types that extend Action
+This is not part of Action itself to prevent types that extend Action from

 having an index signature.

-Function to remove listener added by Store.subscribe()
+Function to remove listener added by Store.subscribe().

 An action is a plain object that represents an intention to change the state.
 Actions are the only way to get data into the store.
 Any data, whether from UI events, network callbacks, or other sources such as WebSockets needs to eventually be dispatched as actions.